The ins and outs of plumbing drain systems: Simplified in a simple way

 What causes clogs in the drains of plumbing?

-What is the best frequency to wash my drains from my plumbing?
+What is the best frequency to scrub my drains from my plumbing?

-Can I use chemical drain cleaners to get rid of obstructions?
+Do I need to use chemical drain cleaners to get rid of blockages?

-How can I tell if my plumbing drain is leaky?
+How do I know if my plumbing drain is leaking?

 Tags: Drains, Plumbing, Tools Categories: Plumber